jaredreich/redditlite/README.md

 ### Other

+Mocking the official reddit color scheme for fun (link is mouse-hovered):

 ![screenshot-official-colors](/images/screenshot-official-colors.png)
-> Mocking the official reddit color scheme for fun (link is mouse-hovered)